pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ###### What specific metrics should inform a rollback?

+Unhealthy CCI drivers which can't get to a ready state and repeating failures to allocate pods in cases of free resources.
 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?